 The Act contains several deeming clauses that determine the Victorian payroll tax liability of employment agents.
 Under an employment agency contract:

-- The service provider or on-hired worker is deemed to be an employee of the employment agent regardless of the structure through which services are provided, and
+- The service provider or on-hired worker is deemed to be an employee of the employment agent regardless of the structure through which services are provided.

 Amounts deemed to be wages

-The Act provides that the following amounts paid or payable by an employment agent under an employment agency contract are deemed to be wages:
+The Act deems certain amounts paid or payable by an employment agent under an employment agency contract to be wages.
+These are:

-- The value of any benefit provided for or in relation to the provision of services in connection with the employment agency contract that would be a fringe benefit if provided to a person in the capacity of an employee, and
+- The value of any benefit provided for or in relation to the provision of services in connection with the employment agency contract that would be a fringe benefit if provided to a person in the capacity of an employee.

 What are not wages?